GoogleCloudPlatform/ops-agent/dev-docs/upgrade-go.md

 To upgrade the version of Go that the Ops Agent uses, update the version in the following places:

 * `go.mod` version restriction
-* `dockerfiles/template` which downloads and installs Go and is compiled into the main Dockerfile
+* The `GoVersion` variable in `internal/version` (this gets compiled into the Linux Dockerfile and used by integration tests)
-* `Dockerfile.windows` which downloads and runs the Go MSI
+* `Dockerfile.windows` in the spot where it downloads and runs the Go MSI

 Once you have updated the Go version in the following places, verify the new version works: